-Our guests Rosa Balfour, Jan Macháček and Jiří Schneider participated in the discussion that was moderated by Martin Michelot.
+Our guests Rosa Balfour (Acting Director, Europe Program, German Marshall Fund of the U.S. ), Jan Macháček (Chairman of the board of trustees, Institute for Politics and Society) and Jiří Schneider (Executive Director, Aspen Institute Central Europe) participated in the discussion that was moderated by Martin Michelot.

 After the introductory remarks by our Director Vladimír Bartovic and a short presentation of the results by our Martin Michelot, Jan Macháček kicked off the debate by stressing that the

 Global Go To Think Tank Index with its rankings reflects the state of the relations between institutions and policy.

 Then, he presented a current trend for think tanks in the Czech Republic – that is to adapt the so-called German system, in which think tanks are sponsored by companies linked to the leader of a political party, and political parties channel part of the funding (according to their number of MPs) to the affiliated think tanks.
 Nonetheless, within such system, Czech think tanks would need to remain independent, open to more opinions and still pursue improvement of the quality of public debates.

 I would welcome if think tank policy analysis would be more read and absorbed by MPs and policymakers,

 concluded Macháček, expressing his concerns about the possibility that Czech traditional political parties would anyway manipulate the funding for think tanks to be spent on election campaigns.